Best places to eat in Athens

 - Patsas: tripe soup.

-- Pikilia: assortment of Greek dips including olives, feta cheese and sauces and Greek bread.
+- Pikilia: assortment of Greek dips including olives, feta cheese, served with sauces and Greek bread.

-- Souvlaki: chicken, fish, lamb, prawn or pork skewers.
+- Souvlaki: grilled chicken, fish, lamb, prawn, or pork skewers.

 - Keftedes: typical Greek meatballs.